JoelKartchner/PSSFSS.jl/docs/src/examples.md

 unit cells will intersect all along the thickness of the metal, rather than at a single point, thus destroying the self-complementary property.
 Similarly, finite losses in any real metal preclude self-complementarity.

-The same problem observed here for an ideal model of a self-coplementary surface arises when analyzing pixelated structures such as shown in the next example, where adjacent metal pixels can intersect at only a single point.
+The same problem observed here for an ideal model of a self-complementary surface arises when analyzing pixelated structures such as shown in the next example, where adjacent metal pixels can intersect at only a single point.
 In that case, using a "Blue M" approach is known to agree with measurements.